 Skip to Content

 There are some destinations that instantly conjure images of exotic, picture-perfect adventures, and Borneo is certainly one of them.
-From the chance of an intimate catch-up with Orangutans at Sepilok, to watching a mother turtle lay a batch of eggs under the moonlit sky, a trip to Borneo with kids will stay with you forever.
+From the chance of an intimate catch-up with orangutans at Sepilok, to watching a mother turtle lay a batch of eggs under the moonlit sky on Selingan Island, a trip to Borneo with kids will stay with you forever.

-We’ve condensed our three week adventure into a 12 day Borneo family itinerary for you to follow and get the best out of your trip; this is one place you want to make the most of.
-But first, we answer some of your possible concerns around safety, visas, immunisations, and getting around, as well as suggesting the best things to do in Borneo with kids.
+We’ve condensed our Borneo adventures into a 16 day Borneo family itinerary for you to follow and get the best out of your trip; this is one place you want to make the most of.
+But first, we answer some of your potential concerns around safety, visas, immunisations, and getting around, as well as suggesting the best things to do in Borneo with kids.

 Is Borneo safe to travel with children?

-This Borneo with kids guide focuses on the Sabah region of Borneo, so make sure you carry out additional research if you are intending to visit other regions of Borneo.
+This Borneo with kids guide focuses on the Malaysian states of Borneo, so make sure you carry out additional research if you are intending to visit other regions of Borneo.

-Sabah is a very safe place to visit with kids and you’ll find the vast majority of people you meet to be friendly and helpful.
-As with anywhere around the world, it’s important you take the usual precautions against pickpockets and petty theft which can still occur in the larger cities.
+Both Sabah and Sarawak are very safe places to visit with kids and you’ll find the vast majority of people you meet to be friendly and helpful.
+As with anywhere around the world, it’s important you take the usual precautions against pickpockets and petty theft that can still occur in the larger cities.

-Road travel around Sabah might be a minor concern as most vehicles won’t have car seats so you may need to bring these from home if you intend to use them.
+Road travel might be a minor concern as most vehicles won’t have car seats so you may need to bring these from home if you intend to use them.

 How to get around Borneo with kids

-The ever-growing tourist numbers in Sabah have had a welcome knock-on effect to the transport infrastructure, particularly the road and air network.
-Where there was once no road linking Kota Kinabalu and Sandakan, you’ll now find a well-maintained (but windy) road cutting through the island, providing a pleasant route between the two major cities.
+The ever-growing tourist numbers to Malaysian Borneo have had a welcome knock-on effect to the transport infrastructure, particularly the road and air network.
+Where there was once no road linking Kota Kinabalu and Sandakan, you’ll now find a well-maintained (but winding) road cutting through the island, providing a pleasant route between the two major cities.

-For shorter hops, try to use the ride-hailing apps which are revolutionising travel in Southeast Asia.
+For shorter hops, try to use the ride-hailing apps (e.g. Grab) that are revolutionising travel in Southeast Asia.

 Grab

-Grab taxis are great for trips around Sandakan and Kota Kinabalu, and much easier than trying to use normal metered taxis.
+Grab taxis are great for trips around Sandakan, Kota Kinabalu, and Kuching, and much easier than trying to use normal metered taxis.

 Rides can be booked using the modern app which will be very familiar if you’ve used ride-hailing apps like Uber before.
 Amongst the many advantages, we loved that the driver always knew where we needed to go, there was no need to haggle on price, and we had the added security of seeing a rating for the driver before they arrived.
 In some cities, you can even request a woman driver if you prefer.